gotify/website/docs/build.md

 1. Build the Go Binary

-   It is recommended to build gotify/server via the [gotify/build docker images](https://github.com/gotify/build), this ensures that [plugins](plugin.md) will be compatible with the built binary (because the same build environment is used).
+   It is recommended to build gotify/server via the [gotify/build docker images](https://github.com/gotify/build).
+   This ensures that [plugins](plugin.md) will be compatible with the built binary because the same build environment is used.

    Set the LD_FLAGS with meta information like the version or the commit: